 Still confused?
-Read our article and become stopcock smart.
+Read on to become stopcock smart.

 Your stopcock is the control tap for your mains water.
-If you’re unfortunate enough to have a burst pipe or broken tap, with water causing damage to your floors and furnishings, then you need to find your stopcock sharpish.
+If you’re unfortunate enough to have a burst pipe or broken tap, you’ll need to find your stopcock sharpish.
 If you don’t, your home could be badly damaged before the plumber arrives.

 Generally speaking, most homes have an internal stopcock and an external stopcock.

 The external valve controls the flow from the water main that serves your street to the supply pipe into your house.

 If your supply pipe leaks or ruptures, the external stopcock will need shutting off to allow for repairs and to stop masses of water soaking the floor.

 Your internal stopcock turns off the water from the supply pipe as it enters your property.
 This will shut off all the water in your property, meaning repairs can be made to pipes or disasters can be averted.

 So now you know what a stopcock is, the next step is to find it.

 A stopcock looks like a tap, but without an outlet spout.
 It will be between two lengths of pipe, acting as a connector.
 This allows the stopcock to block the flow of water when it’s closed off.

 It’s all very well knowing what a stopcock is, but if you can’t find it, it’s not much use to you.
 Asking your plumber down the phone while your ankles are being soaked from a burst pipe in your home isn’t ideal.